harrywang/harrywang.github.io/_posts/2022-02-10-data-science-cheatsheet.md

 - Set `{...}` is a collection that is **unordered**, **immutable**, with **unique items**.
 - Dictionary `{key1:value1, key2:value2,...}` is a collection that is **unordered**, **mutable**, with **unique keys**.

-NOTE: after python 3.7, dictionaries are ordered.
+NOTE: Python 3.7+, dictionaries are ordered.

 ## Numpy